-Diluted weighted average units outstanding for the years ended December 31, 2012 and 2011 includes 146,452 and zero performance units, respectively, which are conditionally issuable units that would be issuable if December 31, 2012 and 2011 was the end of the contingency period.
+Diluted weighted average units outstanding for the year ended December 31, 2012 includes 146,452 performance units which are conditionally issuable units that would be issuable if December 31, 2012 was the end of the contingency period.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES